 - Model Composer: This tool lets you build a model that can manipulate and transform your product data.
-More specifically, it takes your product data as inputs and does stuff with it.
-Note that this might include things like workflows that automate tasks based on logical conditions or even pull data and information from other enterprise systems like ERP, PLM, CRM, and SCM.
+More specifically, it treats your product data as input and manipulates it.
+Note that this might include items like workflows that automate tasks based on logical conditions or even pull data and information from other enterprise systems like ERP, PLM, CRM and SCM.

-- Anomaly Detection: Whenever something looks funny with the data coming off your product, you’re probably going to want to know about it sooner than later.
-The Model Composer includes things that can detect when the data is wildly erratic or vary far from the norms.
-When it detects those anomalies, you can build in notifications or other actions.
+- Anomaly Detection: Whenever something looks irregular with the data streaming from your product, you’re probably going to want to know about it sooner rather than later.
+The Model Composer includes analysis that can detect when the data is wildly erratic or varies far from the norm.
+With this detection functionality, you can build in notifications or other actions.

-- Runtime Environment: Under the covers, that Model Composer is essentially developing software code behind the scenes.
-That code is then run in real time as data is streamed off your product.
-That allows those transformations, manipulations, and workflows to be running just as fast as it gets data.
+- Runtime Environment: Under the hood, that Model Composer is essentially developing software code behind the scenes.
+That code is then run in real time as data is streamed from your product.
+This allows those transformations, manipulations, and workflows to run just as fast as the Model Composer receives data.

 All of these capabilities are also provided by ThingWorx Foundation.